-- A Sovereign Wealth Fund and transparency are not enough to prevent the resource curse. - It's easy to make rules before oil money pours in, but hard to follow them after it arrives. - People expected too much from the Fund. - Politicians can change laws easily. - The temptation to overspend is very powerful. - Non-government actors need to be stronger.
+- Sovereign Wealth Fund and transparency help, but cannot prevent the resource curse alone. - It's easy to make rules before oil money pours in, but hard to follow them after it arrives. - People expected too much from the Fund. - Politicians can change laws easily. - The temptation to overspend is very powerful. - Non-government actors need to be stronger.